 Positive progress was made in Education and Workforce this session, including:

-There were several transportation wins, including the creation of additional financing options for major road projects, and new flexibility for counties to approve TSPLOSTs.
-While actual funding for transit was deferred, the House approved a transit study committee and $1 million was included in the budget for transit study support.
+There were several transportation wins, including the creation of additional financing options for major road projects.
+While actual funding for transit was deferred, the House approved a transit study committee.

-For a more thorough summary of this session’s bills, please refer to the document that follows.
+For a more thorough summary of this session’s bills, please refer to the document below.

 President & CEO, Metro Atlanta Chamber